dasmygame/ReactJS_IGclone/README.md

 ### Disclaimer

 There are some issues regarding the uploading of comments to the firebase DataBase.
-Feel free to debug and fix the issues and reach back to me. :)
+Currently debugging, let me know if you see the issue.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).